Skip to content

 Key Takeaways

-• Knowing yourself is more valuable than knowing others
+• Knowing yourself is harder and more valuable than knowing others

 Next: Chapter 34 — The Great Tao Flows Everywhere →